Find Affordable College Courses

 New York, NY

 New York University ranked #6 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the city of New York, NYU is a private not-for-profit college with a fairly large student population.
+Located in the large city of New York, NYU is a private not-for-profit school with a very large student population.

 Of the 368 students majoring in communication and journalism at NYU, 15% are male and 85% are female.